 What makes bubble tea so bad for your teeth?

 Who doesn’t like bubble tea?
-This Taiwanese drink, which is made from tea, milk, and sugar, has quickly stolen the heart of Singaporeans ever since it was first introduced here.
+Originally from Taiwan, this beverage has quickly stolen the heart of Singaporeans ever since it was first introduced here.
 The drink is even more shiok as it comes with its signature accompanying topping, the pearl so you have something to chew on while drinking this delicious drink.
 Like any other sugary drink, bubble tea can be detrimental to your health, especially your teeth.
 However, what makes bubble tea especially bad compared to other sugary drinks?
 Let us find out!

 Yes, you have guessed it.
 The main reason why bubble tea is so bad for our teeth is due to its ginormous sugar content.
 As compared to a normal can of coke, one 500mL cup of bubble tea contains almost 3 times more sugar.
 No wonder bubble tea is so sweet!